Cyber Security Awareness Month: Why It Matters and How You Can Participate

 Insider threats might stem from external cyberattacks.
 For example, cybercriminals might compromise an employee's device and use it to then gain access to unauthorized access to an organization's network, effectively turning the employee into a compromised user.

 Insider threats are a shared responsibility, involving both organizations and their employees.
-It's essential for users to be informed and proactive in mitigating the risks associated with insider threats.
+Users need to be informed and proactive in mitigating the risks associated with insider threats.
 Here are some practical tips for end users to detect insider threats first:

 Avoid sharing sensitive information online or discussing confidential matters on social media or public platforms.
 The less personal information you expose, the less attractive a target you become.